rd2/tbd/pages/ut.md

 An initial wall Uo of 0.162 W/m2•K is required to achieve an overall Ut of 0.210 W/m2•K for ALL wall constructions.
 ```

 The _uprating_ calculations are similar to [UA'](./ua.html "UA' assessments")  assessments, yet in reverse order.
-In any _UA_-type exercise (like the _uprating_ calculations), a significantly weaker component will have a disproportionate effect vs its area (as summarized in the very first paragraph of this [guide](../index.html "Thermal Bridging & Derating"), "In a nutshell ...").
-For very efficient envelope designs (e.g. continuous outboard insulation, thermally-broken cladding clips, minimal fenestration, favourable façade aspect ratios), the degree of _uprating_ may be quite reasonable.
-It may however be very challenging (and onerous) to meet such ambitious __Ut__ targets when factoring-in weaker components (e.g., spandrels, poor detailing, lots of fenestration).
+In any _UA_-type exercise (like these _uprating_ calculations), a significantly weaker component will have a disproportionate effect vs its area (as summarized in the very first paragraph of this [guide](../index.html "Thermal Bridging & Derating"), "In a nutshell ...").
+The degree of _uprating_ may be quite reasonable for very efficient envelope designs, e.g.:

+- continuous outboard insulation
+- thermally-broken cladding clips
+- minimal fenestration
+- favourable façade aspect ratios

+Yet it may be very challenging (and onerous) to meet such ambitious __Ut__ targets when factoring-in weaker components, e.g.:

+- spandrels
+- poor detailing
+- lots of fenestration

 We strongly recommend to first investigate this feature while relying on [Apply Measures Now](./launch.html "Launching TBD as a process") feedback (ideally UNCHECKing the __Alter OpenStudio model__ option), to get a sense of how significant the _uprating_ calculations may end up altering your initial designs.
 In some cases, EnergyPlus' CTF convergence calculations may even fail with very thick (_uprated_) insulation layers !